Do Home Buyers Need Local Conveyancers?

 No in-person meetings

-If you are the type of person who prefers to conduct business face-to-face, it’s fair to say that an online solicitor might not be for you.
+But if you are the type of person who prefers to conduct business face-to-face, it’s fair to say that an online solicitor might not be for you.
 But remember, the personal touch means much more than being in the same room as your conveyancer.
 Is there a single point of contact looking after everything for you?
 Do they respond when you need them?
 This is what matters—and it’s something the best online conveyancers excel at.

 Which is right for me?